 Once the namespace is configured and the application is sending data to the AppSignal, the new namespace will appear in the navigation on AppSignal.com.
 Note: Data previously reported for the same action is not moved to the new namespace.

 Sometimes you have a certain part of an application that does not need to be monitored by AppSignal.
 The most common use case is an administration panel that you use internally which doesn't need constant monitoring.
 By ignoring an entire namespace AppSignal will ignore all transactional data from all actions in the configured namespaces.

-To ignore a namespace first make sure to configure AppSignal to report all actions you want to ignore under a certain namespace, as described in the Custom namespaces section.
+To ignore a namespace first make sure to configure AppSignal to report all actions you want to ignore under a certain namespace, as described in the namespaces guide.

-After restarting your app the actions in the selected namespace should no longer be reported on AppSignal.com.
+After restarting/deploying your app the actions in the selected namespace should no longer be reported on AppSignal.com.